 Corona treatment also improves a material’s surface tension to solve bonding problems.
 It is probably the most common and economical type of surface treatment.
 In contrast to plasma treatment, corona relies on two electrodes and an isolator to create a cloud of ionized air, corona discharge, that breaks molecular bonds on the surface of a material.
 Surface oxidation occurs, creating covalent bonds resulting in enhanced wettability and adhesion capabilities.

 3DT works closely with its customers in selecting the most appropriate surface treatment method for their application.
 Factors such as the materials and media involved, the geometry, line speed, and required bonding results are considered.
 See our blog article What is the Process for Purchasing a Surface Treatment System from 3DT? for more information.

 Working with materials that are resistant to printing and bonding requires surface treatment processes that improve surface tension and eliminate bonding problems.
 3DT manufactures a comprehensive line of surface treatment systems to improve bonding for numerous applications.
 Our solutions raise surface energy and improve bonding on even the most challenging substrates.

 With over 30 years of specialized experience, 3DT provides the most innovative corona and plasma treatment systems.
 Our equipment addresses the needs of diverse industries and can be used as stand-alone stations or incorporated into a production line.
+We specialize in process development for demanding applications.
 Learn more by visiting our corona and plasma treatment process page, or get started on your solution by requesting a quote today.